Hair Transplant Surgery Procedure & Precautions

 Everyone wishes for attractive looks, good looking fit body, and certainly full and lush hair.
-But, the pollution and stress has lead to a serious condition of hair loss in many.
+But, the pollution and stress have to lead to a serious condition of hair loss in many.
 More than 60% of men and 10% of women suffer from hair loss.
-Balding has become the major concern for most of the people and the best treatment one could opt for is “hair transplantation”.
+Balding has become the major concern for most of the people and the best treatment one could opt for is to get a hair transplant done.

 What is hair transplant?

 Hair transplant is the most commonly performed cosmetic surgical procedures today.
 A hair transplant is a surgical procedure that involves the removal of hair follicles from any site of the body that has hair and replacing it with the hairless portion.
 It is done to restore hair density and also to induce hair growth in the affected area.

 Who Can Undergo Hair Transplant?

 Hair transplant procedure is recommended for people suffering from chronic or hereditary baldness.
 Hereditary baldness is caused due to the genetic defect that runs in the family and is usually not curable.
 It is also advised for people who lose their hair due to an injury, scar or burn.
 For such people, hair transplant is recommended to restore the hair in the places where the hair has stopped growing.